odan/odan.github.io/_posts/2019-11-05-slim4-tutorial.md

 ```

 **Tip:** Never store secret passwords in your git / SVN repository.
-Instead you could store them in a file like `env.php` and place this file one directory above your application directory. e.g.
+Instead, you could store them in a file like `env.php` and place this file
+one directory above your application directory. e.g.

 ```
 /var/www/example.com/env.php